 Johne's Disease, caused by Mycobacterium avium var paratuberculosis (MAP), is a slowly-progressing but ultimately fatal disease of all cloven-hoofed animals.
-The bacteria are ingested early in life, absorbed through the intestinal wall, and hide in the animal's white blood cells.
+The bacteria are ingested early in life, absorbed through the ileum, and are phagocytized by macrophages.
 Here they can thrive and multiply without being exposed to antibodies, then spread to other cells, and cause chronic inflammation.
 This inflammation produces the intestinal thickening that leads to weight loss, severe diarrhea, and eventually death.